Shiva-SM/DC2321A/README.md

 # DC2321A
-### Included in this Download:
+### Included in this Download
-DC2321A Standard Demo Package
+DC2321A Standard Demo Package:
 * DC2321A Standard (factory default) Firmware
 * DC2321A Standard Python GUI

-DC2321A Sensor Demo Package
+DC2321A Sensor Demo Package:
 * DC2321A Firmware for Interfacing with ADI Sensors
 * Schematics for Connecting Sensors to [DC2510A](http://www.linear.com/solutions/7663)
 * DC2321A Sensor Demo Python GUI